 You should have the equivalent of a 2:1 or above UK bachelor's Honours degree in a related subject such as history, sports studies, politics, sociology or a humanities-based degree.
 We encourage and welcome applications from applicants with a wide range of backgrounds and perspectives, and all non-standard applications will be considered.
-If English is not your first language, you must have an IELTS score of 6.5 or equivalent.

 Months of entry

 Sport cannot be understood without an appreciation of its history.
 Taught by expert staff based in DMU's International Centre for Sports History and Culture (ICSHC), the only centre of its kind in the world, this MA offers you a flexible, interactive way to develop your knowledge and understanding of sport and history.
 This course will give you a firm understanding of all aspects of modern sport from its traditional to its present day form.

 While the course may be taken online and as a distance learning course, you will be invited to attend optional seminars and conferences organised by the ICSHC and affiliates.
 We encourage you to become part of our wider research community at the ICSHC, either in person or via social media.

 You will benefit from our wide range of sporting and cultural partnerships, including the Musée National du Sport in France, the National Football Museum in Manchester, Leicestershire County Cricket Club, Leicester City FC and many more.
 The ICSHC academic team also have a wide international network of academic partners.
 These partnerships, along with our academic team’s combination of expertise and experience, will provide you with a challenging and rewarding intellectual experience leading to a valuable qualification.